 - The thinkers make decisions with their heads and are primarily task-oriented.
-Decisions are made on the basis of logical reasoning.
-They do not allow emotions to play any role in this. - The decisions and actions of feelers are driven by their feelings.
+They make decisions based on logical reasoning.
+Emotions do not play any role in this. - The decisions and actions of feelers are driven by their feelings.
 They make their decisions on the basis of emotions.
 They are more focused on relationships than on tasks.